New York Neighborhoods Guide

 Little Italy and Chinatown are two distinct neighborhoods representing two different cultures with an emphasis on one common thing: delicious, ethnic food.
 Make the most of your time in this neighborhood and let the pros show you around on a SoHo, Little Italy, and Chinatown Walking Tour.

-Things to Do in Chinatown
+Things to do in Chinatown

 • Check out Mott and Grand Streets for exotic food stands, busy markets, and little shops.

-• For a little cultural perspective and for a better understanding of Chinatown, the world’s largest Chinatown outside of Asia, visit the Museum of Chinese in America.
+• For a little cultural perspective and a better understanding of Chinatown, the world’s largest Chinatown outside of Asia, visit the Museum of Chinese in America.

 • Stop by Canal Street, famous for knock-offs, bargain souvenirs, and cheap merchandise.

-Things to Do in Little Italy
+Things to do in Little Italy

-• Check out the boutique shopping scene in NoLIta (North of Little Italy).
+• Check out the boutique shopping scene in Nolita (North of Little Italy).

 • Taste your way through the rich Italian culture at any of the popular restaurants along Mulberry Street and poke around the specialty shops to see all the imported Italian treats.